sreckoj/TechXchange-SEE-CP4I/tasks/02-Install-IBM-Pak.md

 mv oc-ibm_pak-linux-amd64 /usr/local/bin/oc-ibm_pak
 ```

-On Windows 10, open command prompt as administrator and extract file to any directory that is in the PATH.
-In the following example the directory name is *C:\CLI*
+On Windows 10, open command prompt as an administrator and extract file to any directory that is in the PATH.
+In the following example the directory name is C:\CLI
 ```
 tar -xvzf oc-ibm_pak-windows-amd64.tar.gz -C C:\CLI
 ```
-The name of extracted file is *oc-ibm_pak-windows-amd64*, rename it to *oc-ibm_pak.exe*
+The name of extracted file is **oc-ibm_pak-windows-amd64**, rename it to **oc-ibm_pak.exe**

 Verify
 ```